pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/WhatIsNavigation.md

 }
 ```

-And this can continue on and on for as many layers of navigation exist in the application.
+And this can continue on and on for as many layers of navigation that exist in the application.

 With that done, the act of deep-linking into the application is a mere exercise in constructing
 a piece of deeply nested state.
 So, if we wanted to launch the inventory view into a state where